OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/nodejs/README.md

 # Authentication complete sample

-Using this C# sample, you can check authenticate in bot,tab and messaging extention with sso, facebook and using user name and password.
+Using this nodejs sample, you can check authenticate in bot,tab and messaging extention with sso, facebook and using user name and password.

 - **Interaction with app**
 ![app-complete-auth-sample ](Images/app-complete-auth.gif)